Skip to main content

 Scope and objectives

-• Circular Cities and Regions Initiative’s project development assistance (CCRI-PDA).
+• Circular Cities and Regions Initiative’s Project Development Assistance (CCRI-PDA).

-• Help project promoters develop their projects.
+• Support project promoters in developing their projects.

 • Result in the actual launch of investments during the action.